Energy policy of India: Policy framework

 In general, India's strategy is to encourage the development of renewable sources of energy by offering financial incentives from the federal and state governments.
 With the abundant solar energy resource combined with adequate high head pumped hydroelectric energy storage potential, India is capable to meet the ultimate energy requirements of its peak population from its renewable energy sources alone.
-In 2021, the government has upped India’s target to 500GW of renewable energy by 2030.
+In 2021, the government has upped India’s target to 500 GW of renewable energy by 2030.
 Increasing energy consumption associated primarily with activities in transport, mining, and manufacturing in India needs rethinking on India's energy production.
 In India where most of the crude oil and natural gas are imported, the negative effects (externalities or liability to the society) is up to five times of the revenue from fossil fuels in the year 2021.

 The following trends are manifested in the energy policy to achieve energy self-sufficiency, least pollution, climate change mitigation, and long-term sustainability.